 Ken Cockburn is a poet and translator based in Edinburgh.
 After several years at the Scottish Poetry Library in Edinburgh, he has freelanced since 2004, working in schools, colleges, care and community settings, and collaborating with visual artists on book, exhibition and public art projects.
 Since 2019 he has worked as Creative Projects Manager with Lapidus Scotland.

 His most recent collection is Floating the Woods (Luath, 2018).
 He also runs Edinburgh Poetry Tours – guided walks with readings of poems in the city’s Old Town.
-His new pamphlet, Edinburgh: poems and translations, appears from The Caseroom Press in summer 2021.
+The pamphlet, Edinburgh: poems and translations, appeared from The Caseroom Press in summer 2021.

 Tell us 4 important facts about yourself:

 - When I was growing up in Kirkcaldy, my grandfather and then my father owned a wholesale business selling ‘Toys & Fancy Goods’, always referred to simply as ‘the warehouse’.

 - The first flat I bought with my wife in Leith was, as I only found out later, about 100 yards away from the flat in which my maternal grandmother had grown up.

 - In my twenties I lived in Cardiff and worked backstage for several small-scale touring theatre companies.

 - I’ve published four collections of poems, and two of translations; each has taken about ten years to complete, with the exception of one which took half that, but which I co-wrote.

 What is your favourite age that you’ve been so far in life, and why?

 Wearing my best pair of rose-tinted spectacles I’ll say my late thirties, when I was enjoying watching my two young children grow and develop and driving the Scottish Poetry Library’s van full of books to places across Scotland.